runwiththerhythm/growing-guide/README.md

 [![GitHub repo size](https://img.shields.io/github/repo-size/runwiththerhythm/growing-guide)](https://www.github.com/runwiththerhythm/growing-guide)

 Growing Guide is a beginner friendly, informative and interactive gardening app.
 This app was created with beginner gardeners and seasonal growers in mind.
-I sought to create a calm, helpful space where you could quickly see what to plant and when, without the overwhelm.
+I sought to create a calm, helpful space where you could quickly see what to plant and when, without the overwhelm of too much information.

 You can explore the growing guide in two ways: by individual plants or by month, helping you plan ahead or just stay in sync with the season.

-The design is kept simple, fun, and friendly
+The design is kept simple, fun, friendly and yet informative.

 **Site Mockups**
 *([amiresponsive](https://ui.dev/amiresponsive?url=https://runwiththerhythm.github.io/growing-guide), [techsini](https://techsini.com/multi-mockup), etc.)*